r-gregmisc/mcgibbsit/README.md

 <img src="man/figures/README-trace_density_plot_3-1.png" width="100%" />

-Now run `mcgibbsit` to determine the necessary number of MCMC samples:
+Now run `mcgibbsit` to determine the necessary total number of MCMC samples to to provide accurate 95% posterior confidence region estimates for all four of the parameters:

 ``` r
 # And check the necessary run length